fmaymone/timeslot-api/doc/api/v1/groups/delete_group.markdown

 returns 403 if current user not group owner

-returns 404 if ID is invalid
+returns 404 if UUID is invalid

 ### Parameters

-Name : group_id *- required -*
+Name : group_uuid *- required -*
 Description : ID of the group to delete